sudosoph/docs/content/tutorials/developer-workflow/loading-your-setup-into-the-developer-pop.md

 3. Click on **Import** to finish importing the configurations.

 {{% notice tip %}}
-If you have an account in the section.io management console you can link your Developer PoP to your account.
+If you have an account in the Section management console you can link your Developer PoP to your account.

 See [How to Connect Developer PoP to Aperture]({{< relref "how-to/developer-pop/connect-to-aperture.md" >}}) for more information.
 {{% /notice %}}

 #### b) Configure the service manually
 In the **Operations** column of the table, there will be a button for you to "Configure" that service.
-Do this if you do not have a section.io account.
+Do this if you do not have a Section account.
 It will bring up a modal asking for the following information:

 1. Hosted Name: This is the host headers for your application (e.g. www.example.com).
 2. Origin Address: This is the either a domain name or IP address that points directly to your load balancer or webserver.